 How do I develop on ZetaChain?

-You can start building now, and add powerful cross-chain capabilities to your dApp using ZetaChain's Connector or build an omnichain dapp that can manage assets on different chain from a single contract.
+You can start building now, and add powerful cross-chain messaging capabilities to your dApp using ZetaChain's Connector or build an omnichain dapp that can manage assets on different chain from a single contract.

 Is ZetaChain a bridge?
 How is it different from a bridge?